lllzok/Tourism-ESG/README.md

 2. Click the main CTA or use the bottom navigation to open the action list.
 3. Choose an action card, follow the prompts to submit or check in, and observe points, badges and timeline updates.

-> 🎯 This prototype is a front-end demo.
-It does not upload files or persist data; refreshing the page resets the state to the sample data.

-## Next steps / extensions

-- Integrate with a real backend API to sync points and rewards with campus systems.
-- Add mapping, QR scanning or GPS-based check-ins to increase authenticity.
-- Add multi-language support and visitor personalization.